AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

         RandomStreams& streams, History& history) const = 0;
 };
 ```
-As an example of a Policy, the following code implements a simple fixed-action policy for SimpleRockSample.
+As an example of a Policy, the following code implements a simple fixed-action policy for `SimpleRockSample`.

 ##### Listing 19.
 A simple fixed-action policy for SimpleRockSample.
 ``` c++